joef12345/DUO-Log-Analyzer/README.md

 # Additional useful features include:

 - Alerts when an unenrolled users signs in.
-- Alerts when a user signs in that is in bypass mode.
-- Ability to filter users via Regex and list.
+- Alerts when a user signs in that is in bypass mode with option to filter users via Regex and list.
 - Ability to filter IP addresses.